aurany/dbt-ibmdb2/README.md

 | ✅ | 🤷 | Snapshots                   |

 Notes:
-- dbt-ibmdb2 is built on the ibm_db python package and there are some encoding issues related to z/OS.
+- dbt-ibmdb2 is built on the ibm_db python package and there are some known encoding issues related to z/OS.

 ### Configuring your profile